lloda/ra-ra/README.md

 **ra-ra** supports:

-* Array types with compile time or runtime rank.
-Either can be arbitrarily large.
+* Array types with arbitrarily large compile time or runtime rank.
-* Array types with compile time or runtime dimensions.
+* Array types with compile time or runtime shape.
-* Memory owning types as well as views, with all the rank and dimension options above.
+* Memory owning types as well as views, with all the rank and shape options above.
 You can make array views over any piece of memory.
 * Transparent memory layout, for interoperability with other libraries and/or languages.
 * Rank extension (broadcasting) for functions with any number of arguments of any rank.
 * Slicing with indices of arbitrary rank, beating of linear range indices, index skipping and elision, and more.